raybellwaves/CFOpenData/doc/notes.rst

 .. _notes:

-CrossFit open data is displayed online _here.
+CrossFit open data is displayed online here (1_).

 This Reddit_ post explains how to download data from the site.

 To summarise: a page can be turned into a text file (or more accurately json (JavaScript Object Notation File) file) which contains information stored as arrays).

 For example, the URL_ shows the Men Rank 1 to Rank 49.
-This can be converted to a json file using this_ url.
+This can be converted to a json file using this url (2_).

 The key's I am interested in are::